-Prototype of the Solar Orbiter coronagraph Metis, SCORE was successfully launched in 2009 as part of the NASA suborbital flight program HERSCHEL, with a second flight foreseen in 2021.
+The Sun and its magnetic properties.
+Credit: Solar Orbiter/PHI Team/ESA & NASA. score Prototype of the Solar Orbiter coronagraph Metis, SCORE was successfully launched in 2009 as part of the NASA suborbital flight program HERSCHEL, with a second flight foreseen in 2021.
 SCORE (Sounding Rocket Coronagraphic Experiment), prototype of the Solar Orbiter coronagraph Metis, was successfully launched in a suborbital flight in 2009 from the White Sands Missile Range, US.
 SCORE is part of the HERSCHEL program approved by NASA and led by the Naval Research Laboratory, US.
-Its second flight in 2021 is in preparation.
-SCORE is the first multi-band coronagraph obtaining simultaneous images of the solar corona in polarized visible light, in the UV and EUV Ly alpha lines of H and He, respectively.
+Its second flight in 2022 is in preparation.
+A third launch has been approved for 2023.
+SCORE is the first multiband coronagraph obtaining simultaneous images of the solar corona in polarized visible light, in the UV and EUV Ly alpha lines of H and He, respectively.
 In the 2009 flight, the first maps in Helium emission and abundance of the solar corona have been obtained.
-SCORE, an INAF-ASI instrument, has been developed by INAF/OATO and by the Forenze University.
+SCORE, an INAF-ASI instrument, has been developed by INAF/OATO and by the Florence University.